About Our Therapy Horse Training

-Our Level 1 Therapy Training Program is a 30 day training program that costs $2500.00.
-At Level 1 we will train your mini strictly at our facility all the basics of therapy work (obstacle work with poles, tarp, jumps, etc. plus desensitizing and indoor therapy performance training).
+Our Level 1 Therapy Training Program is a 30 day training program that costs $3500.00.
+At Level 1 we will train your mini all the basics of therapy work (obstacle work with poles, tarp, jumps, etc. plus desensitizing and indoor therapy performance training).
 We also teach it to go up steps and ramps and load in a van.
-You will finish your horse on your own by taking it out on visits.
-You have the option to let us keep your horse for another month of training for an additional $1000.00.
+We will take your horse out on a couple therapy visits at nursing homes to get them started.

-Our Level 2 Therapy Training Program is a 60 day training Program that costs $3500.00.
-At Level 2 we will teach your horse everything in the Level 1 training program PLUS take it out on a visits so it will be fully therapy trained for you.
+Our Level 2 Therapy Training Program is a 60 day training Program that costs $4500.00.
+At Level 2 we will teach your horse everything in the Level 1 training program PLUS take it out on WEEKLY therapy visits to nursing homes so it will be fully therapy trained for you.

 Anyone that has witnessed the remarkable effect these little horses have with special kids, patients and the elderly, have seen the amazing healing like abilities horses have as therapy animals.
 Horses in general have a natural built in sense to know when someone really needs that nuzzling kiss on their cheek or be given a warm hug by wrapping their hands around their soft neck.
 Even as simple as just running their fingers gently through their beautiful flowing mane will bring a smile to anyone.
 The love a therapy horse gives is unmeasureable and their touch is truly magical in every sense.
 Together we all can make a difference!